 What is Benefits Realisation?

 It is the definition, planning, structuring and actual realisation of the benefits of a business change or business improvement project.
-Despite vast sums being spent on projects, many organisations don’t do most of the following.
+Despite vast sums being spent on projects, many organisations do not do most of the following.
 It is also the most valuable thing you can do when delivering any kind of change.

 The reasons for this are varied, but a great deal is due to:

 - Business Cases focused on target savings, instead of expressing business benefits in a manner that can be clearly understood and implemented.